eoyilmaz/anima/README.md

 maya.version_creator()
 ```

-It is a good idea to create a "Studio" instance in your database, with
+It is a good idea to create a `Studio` instance in your database, with
 all the details needed (ex. working hours, the studio name), you can run
-it in Maya for example or in anywhere:
+it in Maya for example or in anywhere that has a Python consoles:

 ```python
 import datetime